nanoframework/nanoframework.github.io/articles/getting-started-guides/build-esp32.md

 5. The third file that gets flashed into the ESP32 is the `bootloader.bin` which will be located here `C:/ESP32_Tools/libs-v3.1/bootloader.bin` if the automated install script is used.

+    Note: If there are errors during the build process it is possible to end up with a partial build in the `build` folder, and the `CMake/Ninja` build process declaring a successful build despite the `.bin` targets not being created, and a `CMake clean` not helping.
+    In this case deleting the contents of the `build` folder should allow the build to complete once you resolve the issues that cause the original failure.

 ## Flash nanoCLR into ESP32